KorneliuszDyszczynski/REACT-.NET-WEB-API-/README.md

-# ZadanieRekrutacyjne
+# REACT + .NET WEB API
- Zadanie rekrutacyjne REACT + .NET WEB API
+A simple application demonstrating frontend to backend integration using React and .NET.